The teacher librarian must actively market the school library media program.

 If you don't have the time or interest in developing your own materials, seek out existing programs.
 For example, ALA has lots of materials you can use in your promotions.

 Brochures.
-Flyers, brochures, and handouts that focus on the mission of your program are a nice form of communication.
+Flyers, brochures, and handouts that focus on the mission of your program are a nice form of comunication.
 Highlight examples of collaborative projects, successful promotions, and evidence you've collected about the effective of your program and the importance of school libraries.

 Newsletters.
 A newsletter is a wonderful way to communicate with teachers, students, or parents.
 If you don't have funding for reproduction, consider an online newsletter.
 Then, feature the website URL on a bookmark you can distribute.